2016/2017

 See descriptions below.

-In 2022, our research team completed testing for the summer and fall months under altered COVID safe conditions.
+In 2023, our research team completed data entry and double coding of all participants information and video.
 Following the collection of the data, we had volunteer and paid research assistants continue work coding video and entering data from the completed sessions into SPSS.
 In total, 37 participants successfully completed both sessions.
-Video coding for all of the remaining sessions continues.

 In addition to the primary alcohol and gambling study, in 2022, we also completed our supplementary survey project.
 Data collection was completed with 300 total respondents.
 Braydon Slack, a former MSc student in the lab, analyzed that data presented a poster on the results at Canadian Psychological Association Convention in June 2022.
 This data was then used for his Masters thesis, which was successfully defended in August 2022.

-This project includes investigators at the University of Calgary, Dalhousie University, and Toronto Metropolitan University.
+This project includes investigators at the University of Calgary, Dalhousie University, and Ryerson University.
 It also represents the first alcohol administration study conducted in Dr. McGrath’s lab in Calgary.
 It is expected that the same team will work together on future studies building upon this work.

 McGrath, D.S.
 (2022, September).
 The effects of gambling wins vs. losses on alcohol self-administration in coping and enhancement motivated gamblers.
 Presentation at the 13th European Conference on Gambling Studies and Policy Issues, Oslo, Norway.